 They include:

 The myocardium—the muscles of the heart—are fueled with freshly oxygenated blood and nutrients from the right and left coronary arteries.
-The waste created as the heart contracts to pump blood is removed from the right and left coronary veins.
+The waste created as the heart contracts is removed from the right and left coronary veins.

-The coronary arteries branch off from the aorta—a chamber of the heart—and spread out to cover all regions of the heart.
+The coronary arteries branch off from the aorta and spread out to cover all regions of the heart.
 They receive blood as the aortic valve opens when the heart relaxes between beats.

-After receiving oxygen from capillaries in the heart’s muscle, the blood travels through cardiac veins, collects in the coronary sinus, and into the atrium where the process starts all over again.
+After receiving oxygen from capillaries in the heart’s muscle, the blood travels through cardiac veins, collects in the coronary sinus, and then flows into the atrium where the process starts all over again.

-In essence, as the heart is contracting on average of 72 times a minute, problems with blood flow to the heart can cause serious damage.
+Because the heart is contracting on average of 70 to 75 times a minute, problems with blood flow to the heart can cause serious damage.

 Blockage of the coronary arteries and veins are immediate, and often fatal, health concerns because they are the heart muscle’s only supply of blood.
 Without regular, uninhibited supply, the heart cannot function properly.